dcos/dcos/packages/adminrouter/extra/src/README.md

 ## Routes

-Admin Router runs on both master and agent nodes, each with different configurations.
+Admin Router runs on both master and agent nodes, each with different NGINX configurations.
 From these NGINX config files, [ngindox](https://github.com/karlkfi/ngindox) is used to generates Swagger-like
 documentation: